 Our Analysis and Test Results

-The Petzl Bolsa rings in at $40 and can hold its fair share of gear.
+The Petzl Bolsa doesn't cost too much and can hold its fair share of gear.
 One of our top scorers, it boasts a funnel style design that makes it an ideal cragging pack.

 Keeping Your Rope Clean

 The Bolsa was one of our top scorers among rope bags for keeping ropes clean and out of the dirt.
 The Bolsa dimensionally features the second-largest tarp that's 55"x 55".
 While other tarps were close in measurements to the Bolsa, it felt bigger than the numbers might imply because of its funnel-style design which allowed it to lay flatter, unlike the burrito style designs which tended to bunch up at one end.
 Overall, the Bolsa does an excellent job of catching falling ropes and gives us plenty of room to flake rope on.